 Historical note and terminology

 In the ICHD-3, medication overuse headache is defined in chapter 8 under section 8.2.
-The diagnostic criteria is:
+The diagnostic criteria are as follows:

 (A) Headache occurring on 15 or more days per month in a patient with a preexisting headache disorder

 (B) Regular overuse for greater than 3 months of one or more drugs that can be taken for acute and/or symptomatic treatment of headache.